The Peters Creek Loop

 Turn right onto the Slate Creek Trail.
 The distant sounds of gunfire from the Los Gatos Rod and Gun Club, about 5 miles away, can be heard from a few ridgetop locations.

-The trail passes through a saddle and enters a logged forest with lots of mid-sized redwood stumps.
+The trail passes through a saddle and enters a wide, shallow valley that has clearly been logged, with lots of mid-sized redwood stumps.
 Fortunately the forest seems to be regenerating nicely, with none of the gloomy or dismal look that second-growth forests often have.
 There's a very dense understory of huckleberry shrubs.

-At the 5-way intersection next to the Slate Creek Trail Camp, turn left onto a dirt road that climbs gently.
-This is one of the more intensively-logged sections of forest, but in the late afternoon the sunlight slants through the trees and makes the area really attractive.
+At the 5-way intersection by the Slate Creek Trail Camp, turn left onto the dirt road that climbs gently.
+A discouraging sign warns that the hike to Peters Creek is a strenuous 7-mile round-trip from this point.
+The road runs through one of the more intensively-logged sections of forest, but the woods are relatively open and bright, and the late-afternoon sunlight slanting through the trees can make the area attractive.

 The road, now cut into a hillside above a canyon, soon narrows to a trail.
 The stumps end at this point and a narrow strip of old-growth redwoods appears in the canyon, with about half a dozen big trees and many smaller ones.
 You have to peer through the dense screen of tanoak to see some of the redwoods.

-The trail exits the redwoods and briefly climbs through thick brush before entering an attractive wood near the highest point of the hike.
-On occasion this part of the trail has become completely overgrown with poison oak, but it's usually clear.
+The trail leaves the redwoods and briefly climbs through thick brush before entering an attractive wood near the highest point of the hike.
+There's a lot of poison oak beginning at this point and continuing all the way to the old-growth grove.
+The poison oak is worst just before the high point of the hike, where the trail can be completely overgrown, but it's usually clear.

 Finally, the trail begins a steep descent into the Peters Creek canyon.
 The trail, which can be faint in this area, at first descends through a grove of light-colored fir trees.
-Soon after the descent begins, there's a brief and very limited southwest view through a small break in the trees.
-The high ridge in the distance is Butano Ridge; the highest point on that ridge is where the Basin Trail meets Pescadero Creek County Park's Butano Ridge Loop Trail.
-Below that is a prominent knob; the first half-mile of the Slate Creek Trail that you just hiked is cut into the left-hand side of that knob.
+Near the start of the descent is a brief and very limited view through a small break in the trees.
+The high ridge in the distance is Butano Ridge and is part of Pescadero Creek County Park.
+Below that is a prominent knob; the Slate Creek Trail, which you just hiked, is cut into the left side of that knob.

 The woods get noticably more lush as the trail approaches the bottom of the canyon.
 The trail rounds a bend and passes through a small band of redwoods, then descends a little more and enters a darker, lusher redwood grove.
-The change in the landscape is abrupt and dramatic; it feels like a different world in the redwoods.
-A creek burbles below and the steep hillside is covered with an impressive carpet of redwood sorrel, the most extensive that I've seen in the Bay Area.
+The change in the landscape is sudden and dramatic; it feels like a different world in the redwoods.
+As the trail descends into a vast sea of redwood foliage, a creek burbles below and the steep hillside is covered with the most extensive carpet of redwood sorrel that I've seen in the Bay Area.
 There's a dense understory of tanoak.

 The trail descends into the cool and shady Bear Creek canyon, the lushest and most impressive part of the old-growth grove.
 The point at which the trail crosses Bear Creek is the scenic high point of the trip.
-After crossing Bear Creek, the trail runs along the hillside above the creek to reach the loop trail intersection.
+The trail then runs along the hillside above the creek to the loop trail intersection.
 Turn right to follow Peters Creek through some nice old growth.
-Just before the trail crosses the creek, there's particularly large redwood, possibly the biggest in the grove, to your left.
+Just before the trail crosses the creek, it passes an especially large redwood, maybe the biggest in the grove.

-The creek crossing doesn't have a bridge but is normally only a few inches deep.
-If it seems too deep to cross, don't bother; the scenery isn't as good on the other side.
+The creek crossing doesn't have a bridge but is normally only a few inches deep, even when it's raining.
+However, the scenery isn't quite as good on the other side, so don't cross the creek if the water happens to be unusually high.
 The trail climbs to an old dirt road and runs high above the creek, along the edge of the old growth.
-This part of the grove, the southern half, isn't as lush as the northern half or the Bear Creek portion.

-Back on the main route, turn right at the Summit Trail intersection onto the Slate Creek Trail.
-The Slate Creek Trail route is a little longer than the Summit Trail but less steep, and passes a nice redwood-filled ravine.
+For variety, take the Slate Creek Trail instead of the Summit Trail back to the park headquarters area.
+The Slate Creek Trail is a little longer, but less it's steep and passes a nice redwood-filled ravine.